* This is a professional Version *

 Lead poisoning is most often a chronic disorder and may not cause acute symptoms.
 With or without acute symptoms, poisoning eventually has irreversible effects (eg, cognitive deficits, peripheral neuropathy, progressive renal dysfunction).

-Symptoms are roughly proportional to lead levels, but there are no safe levels of lead.
+Symptoms of lead poisoning are roughly proportional to lead levels, but there are no safe levels of lead.
 Risk of cognitive deficits increases when the whole blood lead level (PbB) is ≥ 10 μg/dL (≥ 0.48 mmol/L) for an extended period, although the cutoff may be even lower.
 Other symptoms (eg, abdominal cramping, constipation, tremors, mood changes) may occur if PbB is > 50 μg/dL (> 2.4 mmol/L).
 Encephalopathy is likely if PbB is > 100 μg/dL (> 4.8 mmol/L).

 Acute lead poisoning may cause irritability, decreased attentiveness, and acute encephalopathy.
 Cerebral edema develops over 1 to 5 days, causing persistent and forceful vomiting, ataxic gait, seizures, altered consciousness, and, finally, intractable seizures and coma.
 Encephalopathy may be preceded by several weeks of irritability and decreased play activity.